Kuju (company): Headstrong Games

 The studio was formed in 2000 as Kuju London.
 In 2008, it was rebranded as Headstrong Games.

 Headstrong Games has developed versions of The House of the Dead: Overkill, The Lord of the Rings: Aragorn's Quest and Top Gun: Hard Lock.
 Original intellectual properties include Art Academy, which was developed for and owned by Nintendo.
-They also developed the Battalion Wars series, instalments in Nintendo's Wars series.
+They also developed the Battalion Wars series, installments in Nintendo's Wars series.

 Doublesix

 The studio was formed from the team that made Geometry Wars: Galaxies.
 They also made the zombie themed shooter, Burn Zombie Burn!.
 The company has received awards and nominations since its inception; notably that of the develop "Best New UK Studio 2008" and a nomination for best hand-held game (Geometry Wars: Galaxies) at the 2009 BAFTAs.
 They also worked on a successor to Burn Zombie Burn!, entitled All Zombies Must Die!.
+On 1 September 2010, Doublesix left Kuju label and became a separate entity.
 The studio side of Doublesix was closed in 2012 after handing development of Strike Suit Zero to Born Ready Games.